equinor/radix-platform/archived/scripts/radix-zone/README.md

 ### Prerequisites

-- The radix-zones `prod` and `dev`, and their corrensponding infrastructure, must be available
+- The radix-zones `prod` and `dev`, and their corresponding infrastructure, must be available
 - You must have the role `owner` for the azure subscription that will host the radix-zone to be able to create the required azure resources
 - You must be able to delegate domain from the `prod` dns zone